highonskooma/dotfiles/README.md

 </br>

-## Features
+## 🖌️ Dynamic Theme
 A Dynamic theme can be applied to the system based on the main colors of a wallpaper.
-A script is run at every login that picks a random wallpapers from my wallpapers folder and uses [pywal](https://github.com/dylanaraps/pywal) to create a corresponding color scheme.
+A script is run at every login that picks a random wallpaper from my wallpapers folder and uses [pywal](https://github.com/dylanaraps/pywal) to create a corresponding color scheme.
 This color scheme can be applied to [alacritty](https://alacritty.org/), [polybar](https://github.com/polybar/polybar), [neovim](https://neovim.io/) and [rofi](https://github.com/davatorium/rofi).

 </br>

-## Scripts
+## 📜 Scripts
- -  wallpaperRandomizer.sh
+ -  `wallpaperRandomizer.sh`

 ```sh
 #!/bin/bash